d2l-ai/d2l-en/chapter_natural-language-processing-applications/sentiment-analysis-rnn.md

 ## Training and Evaluating the Model

-Now, we can start training.
+Now we can train the bidirectional RNN for sentiment analysis.

 ```{.python .input}
 lr, num_epochs = 0.01, 5